OctopusDeploy/docs/docs/guides/azure-deployments/resource-groups/deploy-using-an-azure-resource-group-template.md

 The JSON will be parsed, and your parameters will appear dynamically as fields in the *Parameters* section.

-The parameter fields will show text boxes or select-lists as appropriate. Â You can enter values directly, or bind the parameters to Octopus Variables (e.g. see the *siteName* parameter in the image above).
+The parameter fields will show text boxes or select-lists as appropriate.
+You can enter values directly, or bind the parameters to Octopus Variables (e.g. see the *siteName* parameter in the image above).

 :::success
 Octopus will perform [variable-substitution](/docs/home/reference/variable-substitution-syntax.md) on the JSON template.